-Orientation 6400.51(a) - Prior to working alone with individuals, and within 30 days after hire, the following shall complete the orientation as described in subsection (b): 51a1-6 1.
+Orientation 51a1-6 6400.51(a) - Prior to working alone with individuals, and within 30 days after hire, the following shall complete the orientation as described in subsection (b): 5141 0 1.
 Management, program, administrative and fiscal staff persons.
-2. Dietary, housekeeping, maintenance, and ancillary staff persons, except for persons who provide dietary, housekeeping, maintenance, or ancillary services and who are employed or contracted by the building owner and the licensed facility does not own the building.
+Dietary, housekeeping, maintenance, and ancillary staff persons, except for persons who provide dietary, housekeeping, maintenance, or ancillary services and who are employed or contracted by the building owner and the licensed facility does not own the building.
 3. Direct service workers, including full-time and part-time staff persons.
 4. Volunteers who will work alone with individuals.
 5. Paid and unpaid interns who will work alone with individuals.
 6. Consultants and contractors who are paid or contracted by the home and who will work alone with individuals, except for consultants and contractors who provide a service for fewer than 30 days within a 12-month period and who are licensed, certified, or registered by the Department of State in a health care or social service field.
-6400.51(b) - The orientation must encompass the following areas: 51b1-5 The application of: Person-centered practices Community integration Individual choice, and Supporting individuals to develop and maintain relationships.
-The prevention, detection, and reporting of abuse, suspected abuse, and alleged abuse in accordance with the Older Adults Protective Services Act (35 P.S. §§ 10225.101-10225-5102), the Child Protective Service Law (23 Pa.
-C.S §§ 6301-6386), the Adult Protective Services Act (35 P.S. §§ 10210.101-10210.704), and applicable protective services regulations.
-Individual rights.
-Recognizing and reporting incidents.
+51b1-5 6400.51(b) - The orientation must encompass the following areas: 1.
+The application of: 4.
+Recognizing and reporting incidents.5.
 Job-related knowledge and skills.